breid-phys/aida-ionosphere/README.md

 AIDA requires files from the AIDA data assimilation model to produce model output.
 These files can be automatically downloaded using an API, which requires some configuration.
 By default, `aida` will look for a file called `api_config.ini` in the user's home directory.
 This file must be edited to include two pieces of information.

 **API Token:**
-To be able to automatically download output, the `api_config.ini` file will need to be edited to include your unique API token, which can be found [SERENE Website](https://spaceweather.bham.ac.uk/accounts/api-token).
+To be able to automatically download output, the `api_config.ini` file will need to be edited to include your unique API token, which can be found on the [SERENE Website](https://spaceweather.bham.ac.uk/accounts/api-token).
 This will require [creating an account](https://spaceweather.bham.ac.uk/accounts/register/).

 **Output Cache:**
 AIDA will need a location to cache output files in order to produce output, which is configurable in `api_config.ini`.
 This path is broken into two parts, the `folder` and the `subfolder`.
 This allows AIDA to sort the output into (and create) subdirectories.
 The `folder` gives the path to the top-level directory, which must already exist.
 The `subfolder` contains a series of tags which allow AIDA to create subfolders based on the date of the output file.